“So what’s it like being a mom?”

 Life Inside the NICU

-But the hardest part of NICU is the deparentizing (for lack of a better term).
+But the hardest part of leaving a baby in the NICU is the deparentizing (for lack of a better term).
 This isn’t done intentionally.
 Our NICU does a fantastic job of trying to transform itself into a home away from home for babies and parents.
 Name signs and scrapbook pages go up at the bedside as soon as the staff knows a little one is coming, and parents are encouraged to bring trinkets to go with these decorations.
 Scent cloths are placed in the babies’ isolettes so they’re surrounded by the smell of their parents (or at least of Mom).
 Babies can be dressed in clothing from home once they’re free of certain wires and have the doctors’ approval.
 Parents are referred to as Mom and Dad, and they’re encouraged to visit and call for updates as often as they’d like.
 And caring for the babies isn’t reserved for those with medical degrees.
 Parents are encouraged to participate in taking temperatures, changing diapers, giving baths, carrying out simple physical therapy exercises, holding, and giving kangaroo care from Moment 1.
 Our NICU’s philosophy is that they have our babies for only a brief time—we parents have them for the rest of their lives.

 But at the end of the day, we go home and the babies do not.
 Chris and I used to joke that we liked kids, but we liked handing them back to their parents after a few hours and running away.
 Ironically, we still do that—but with our own kids.
 We spend a few hours at the hospital every day participating in cares, and then we go home, leaving our children in the very capable hands of their NICU nurses while we carry on with the rest of our lives.

 And that feels wrong.
 It feels wrong to be at home doing the dishes or laundry, at the store grocery shopping, or out grabbing some dinner while your babies are lying in cribs across town being taken care of by someone else.
 It feels wrong to have conversations about how to fit going to see your babies into your daily schedule.
 It feels wrong to stare into your babies’ eyes—eyes that sometimes look at you like, “Who are you again?”—as you kiss them good-bye (not goodnight) and tell them you’ll see them tomorrow.
 At the very least, it makes you feel like you live a very, very busy life.
 At the very worst, it makes you feel like you’re not a parent—just a visitor.
 And that’s a hard feeling to wrestle with.
-The mommy guilt starts early when your babies are in NICU.
+The mommy guilt starts early when you’re leaving your baby in the NICU.

 Life Beyond the NICU

-Thankfully, NICU is only temporary.
+Thankfully, the NICU is only temporary.
 Before I know it, I’ll be running around after three little ones in a crazy, sleep-deprived stupor.
-On some days, I’m sure I’ll long for the days of NICU—at least the part that involved handing my babies over to someone else for a few hours.
+On some days, I’m sure I’ll long for the days of the NICU—at least the part that involved handing my babies over to someone else for a few hours.
 Until then, I’ll bide my time, trusting that what I’m doing is enough and doing the best I can to help my babies recognize me as Mom and understand just how much I love them.